Beit Netofa Valley: Geography and climate

-The valley is 16 km long and on average 3 km wide, a graben formed by two parallel east-west trending faults running to its north and south.
+The valley is 16 km long and on average 3 km wide, a graben formed by two parallel east–west trending faults running to its north and south.
 It lies between two horsts forming the Yodfat range to the north and the Tur'an range to the south, basically separating the heart of the Galilee from Nazareth area.
 Limestone hills to the east indicate the valley was also shaped by karstic processes.
 Long and narrow and ringed by steep hills, the valley soil is fatty clay relatively impermeable to water, leading to seasonal winter flooding, a phenomenon already described in the 14th century by medieval Arab geographer Al-Dimashqi.

-On February 7, 1950, a meteorological station in the valley recorded the lowest temperature ever recorded in Israel: -13.7°C. This extreme remained unsurpassed for over half a century in Israeli records until 2015, when the Israeli-occupied Golan Heights experienced -14.2°C.
+On February 7, 1950, a meteorological station in the valley recorded the lowest temperature ever recorded in Israel: -13.7°C. This extreme remained unsurpassed for over half a century in Israeli records until 2015, when the Golan Heights experienced -14.2°C.